SKDDJ/SKDDJ/README.md

 All my notes and experience have been settled on this site.

-The following are names of some of the courses:

-📘Economics
-📝Probability
-💻The Computer Composition
-🖥️The Computer Network
-🧬Data Structure and Algorithm

 Moreover, I am going to put some learning experience about code, study etc on GitHub.
 For example, some articles will be like: